wxwern/tofu-ai/README.md

 It identifies itself as 'tofu', and will attempt to also respond to messages that addresses 'tofu' as the subject.
 [WIP]

+Want to know more details on its behaviour?
+See the [Behaviour Wiki](behaviour_wiki.md).

 Currently supported:
 - Yes/No inquiries, e.g. "Should I go do my work instead of procastinating?"
 - Selecting an option from a pair of options, e.g. "Should I sleep or study?"